 By saving on the initial venue hire costs, not only do you have more budget to spend on other things that really matter to you, like an awesome band…or an amazing photographer (ahem!)…or hand painted shoes in Anna’s case but you can do it all over again the next day for another 160 people without it costing you twice the price.
 Now, that is a result!

 Perhaps one of THE best things about a wedding reception in your back garden is there is no curfew (if your parents and neighbours are invited), and with no other ‘hotel guests’ to consider you can really party like its 1999.
 Anna and Charlie were particularly fortunate in that her parents live on very remote farmland where you can make as much noise as you like, for as long as you like without affecting the neighbours, but that’s less of an issue if you’re inviting them all anyway!

 As I’m a photographer who stays late I get to witness (and capture!) the dance floor action getting more animated as the night goes on.
 I daresay this was somewhat fuelled by the unlimited supply of Espresso Martini’s inside, and Dark & Stormy cocktails outside but I can’t be sure.
 All I know is that the gorilla, the dinosaur and the wart hog were all powerless to resist and had no choice but to get involved.
 If you can’t beat ‘em, join them!

-If you’re planning a chilled out garden wedding, or a crazy fun-filled one in Somerset, London or pretty much anywhere in the world, then please do Buy Valium Australia Online.
+If you’re planning a chilled out garden wedding, or a crazy fun-filled one in Somerset, London or pretty much anywhere in the world, then please do Buy Valium Sydney.
 I’d love to hear how you’re going to be doing it your way!